Kristina01111000/Drws_site/README.md

 - Send me the pdf of the book again
 - Figure out how to connect the app to growing holistically (end of february)
 - Tik tok account added to site soon
+- see if contact page is easily accessible on the site